ImperialCollegeLondon/Faraday-liionsden/README.md

 ## Local installation

 If you want to run a local version of Liionsden, we recommend using [Docker](https://www.docker.com/).
 A `docker-compose.yml` is provided to include all the required environment variables and containers.
+To start the app, run `docker compose up --build`.
 Full instructions to follow once the platform is in production.

 ## Development notes